tidev/titanium-sdk/maintainer-docs/ci-setup.md

    * Enter the release type
 3. Wait for the build to run to the `Release` step
 4. Ask someone else to approve the release on the run page

+The job will perform the following:

+1. Validate that the requested release does not exist
+2. Build the Android and iOS portions of the SDK
+3. Package the Android and iOS artifacts into a SDK zip for Linux, MacOS, and Windows
+4. Create a tag, create a release with the SDK zips, bump the patch version and push back to the repository.

 This requires a GitHub token to perform the required actions, this token is automatically provided to the workflow however so it does not need setting up.